 Students work five practice problems to determine the Thevenin resistance of DC circuits.

-Effects of a Rheostat in a Series Circuit
+Current in a Series Circuit

 In this learning activity you'll determine what happens to current flow in a series circuit when the resistance is changed.

 Students view a dc analysis of an emitter-biased NPN transistor.